 Finally, since many patients that come in for an abdominoplasty often would do well with some type of breast enhancement, we feel this combination is an excellent choice and we perform these quite often.
 The patient then can schedule a buttock lift, or some type of thigh lift for a later time, often about three months later.
 This can then be combined with an arm lift.

 As always, “no key fits every lock.”
-Only a personal consultation with Dr. Moliver to discuss a body lift will allow him to make a personal recommendation taking into account all of each patient’s unique circumstances.
+Only a personal consultation with one of our surgeons to discuss a body lift will allow us to make a personal recommendation taking into account all of each patient’s unique circumstances.